NMR Investigation on Honeycomb Iridate Ag$_3$LiIr$_2$O$_6$: Introduction

 In contrast to conventional magnetism, quantum spin liquids (QSLs) are an exotic state of matter which avoid magnetic order even at absolute zero.
 They instead have a highly entangled ground state induced by frustrated magnetic interactions \cite{Balents2010}.
 In 2006, Alexander Kitaev demonstrated analytically that a honeycomb lattice of effective spin 1/2 moments interacting via bond-dependent Ising interactions $\hatH_{K}$ has a spin liquid ground state\cite{Kitaev2006}.
 This is a promising class of QSLs as it can manifest in certain Mott insulators with strong spin-orbit coupling \cite{Jackeli_2009}.

 Since then, many materials have been shown to exhibit strong Kitaev interactions, providing opportunities for achieving a Kitaev QSL ground state via chemical tuning.
 Thus, searching for materials with Kitaev honeycomb planes has become the subject of extensive research \cite{Takagi2019}.
-Various Kitaev QSL candidates with magnetic transition metal ions have been identified, including Na$_2$IrO$_3$\cite{Singh2010,Simutis2018,Sarkar2020}, $\alpha$-Li$_2$IrO$_3$ \cite{Singh2012}, Li$_2$RhO$_3$ \cite{Khuntia2018}, $\alpha$-RuCl$_3$ \cite{Plumb2016,Sandilands2015,Baek2017,Zheng2017,Jansa2018,Nagai2020}, H$_3$LiIr$_2$O$_6$ \cite{Kitagawa2018,Knolle_2019}, Cu$_2$IrO$_3$ \cite{Abramchuk2017,takahashi2019,Kenny2019}, and D$_3$LiIr$_2$O$_6$ \cite{Geirhos2020}.
+Various Kitaev QSL candidates with magnetic transition metal ions have been identified, including Na$_2$IrO$_3$\cite{Singh2010,Simutis2018,Sarkar2020}, $\alpha$-Li$_2$IrO$_3$ \cite{Singh2012}, Li$_2$RhO$_3$ \cite{Khuntia2018}, $\alpha$-RuCl$_3$ \cite{Plumb2016,Sandilands2015,Baek2017,Zheng2017,Jansa2018,Nagai2020}, H$_3$LiIr$_2$O$_6$ \cite{Kitagawa2018}, Cu$_2$IrO$_3$ \cite{Abramchuk2017,takahashi2019,Kenny2019}, and D$_3$LiIr$_2$O$_6$ \cite{Geirhos2020}.

 However, additional interactions such as the isotropic Heisenberg interaction $\hatH_{H}$ and symmetric off-diagonal exchange term $\hatH_{\Gamma}$ compete with the frustrated Ising interaction $\hatH_{K}$ and mask the intrinsic Kitaev behaviour \cite{Chaloupka_2010,rau2016}.
-For example, materials such as Na$_2$IrO$_3$ \cite{ChaloupkaPRL2013,Liu2018} and $\alpha$-RuCl$_3$ \cite{Cao2016,Sears2015} undergo long-range antiferromagnetic (AF) order at lower temperatures.
+For example, materials such as Na$_2$IrO$_3$ \cite{ChaloupkaPRL2013,Liu2018} and $\alpha$-RuCl$_3$ \cite{Cao2016,Sears2015} undergo long-range antiferromagnetic (AF) order at $T_{N} \simeq 17$~K or below.

 One approach to tune the relative strength of $\hatH_{K}$, $\hatH_{H}$, and $\hatH_{\Gamma}$ is to modify the intra-layer orbital overlaps and bond angles by changing the inter-layer bonding.
 This was done in $\alpha$-Li$_2$IrO$_3$ by replacing the inter-layer Li$^+$ ions with Ag$^+$ ions to produce Ag$_3$LiIr$_2$O$_6$ \cite{Bahrami2019}, the lattice of which is shown in Fig.\ref{crystal}.
-Heat capacity and magnetic susceptibility measurements have shown Ag$_3$LiIr$_2$O$_6$ to be closer to the the Kitaev limit compared to $\alpha$-Li$_2$IrO$_3$.
-However, more recent muon spin rotation ($\mu$SR) measurements conducted for a cleaner sample without inclusion of Ag at the in-plane sites shows evidence for incommensurate AF ordering below $T_N \sim 8$~K \cite{Bahrami2020}.
+Heat capacity and magnetic susceptibility measurements conducted for early samples with significant disorder due both to stacking faults and unwanted Ag-inclusion within the Li and Ir sites in the Kitaev layers have shown no evidence for AF long-range order.
+However, more recent muon spin rotation ($\mu$SR) measurements conducted on a cleaner sample without inclusion of Ag at the in-plane sites exhibits a Bessel function type oscillation below $T_N \sim 8$~K, establishing incommensurate AF ordering for the majority of the sample volume \cite{Bahrami2021}.